As a serving or retired member of the Armed Forces, you have a wealth of experience and skills and are used to carrying out a vitally important role.

 Armed Forces Covenant

-The CNC currently holds a Bronze Award in the Armed Forces Covenant Employer Recognition Scheme (ERS) and are currently working hard to achieve our silver.
+The CNC currently holds a Silver Award in the Armed Forces Covenant Employer Recognition Scheme (ERS) and are currently working hard to achieve our gold.

 The ERS recognises the commitment and support that UK employers offer to defence personnel.
-The Bronze Award is given to organisations who have pledged to support the armed services, have signed the Armed Forces Covenant and promote that they are armed forces friendly and employ reservists, armed forces veterans, cadet instructions and military spouses and partners.
+The Silver Award is given to organisations who have pledged to support the armed forces by signing the Armed Forces Covenant, have proactively demonstrated that service personnel/armed forces community are not unfairly disadvantaged as part of their recruiting and selection processes, and actively ensured that their workforce is aware of their positive policies towards defence people issues.

-We are proud to support those who serve or have served in the armed forces and their families and hope to announce our silver award in 2020.
+We are proud to support those who serve or have served in the armed forces and their families and hope to announce our gold award in 2021.